-Kong Qui, better known as Confucius, was born in 551 B.C. in the Lu state of China.
+Kong Qui, better known as Confucius, was born in 551 B.C. in the Lu state of China (near present-day Qufu).
 His teachings, preserved in the Analects, focused on creating ethical models of family and public interaction, and setting educational standards.
 He died in 479 B.C.
 Confucianism later became the official imperial philosophy of China, and was extremely influential during the Han, Tang and Song dynasties.

-Confucius, also known as Kong Qui or K’ung Fu-tzu, was born August 27, 551 B.C. in Tuo, China.
+Confucius, also known as Kong Qui or K’ung Fu-tzu, was born probably in 551 B.C. (lunar calendar) in present-day Qufu, Shandong Province, China.
 Little is known of his childhood.
 Records of the Historian, written by Ssu-ma Chi’en (born 145 B.C.; died 86 B.C.) offers the most detailed account of Confucius’ life.
 However, some contemporary historians are skeptical as to the record’s accuracy, regarding it as myth, not fact.
 According to Records of the Historian, Confucius was born into a royal family of the Chou Dynasty.
 Other accounts describe him as being born into poverty.
 What is undisputed about Confucius’ life is that he existed during a time of ideological crisis in China.

 During the sixth century B.C., competing Chinese states undermined the authority of the Chou Empire, which had held supreme rule for over 500 years.
 Traditional Chinese principles began to deteriorate, resulting in a period of moral decline.
 Confucius recognized an opportunity—and an obligation—to reinforce the societal values of compassion and tradition.
 His social philosophy was based primarily on the principle of "ren" or "loving others" while exercising self-discipline.
 He believed that ren could be put into action using the Golden Rule, "What you do not wish for yourself, do not do to others."
 (Lunyu 12.2, 6.30).